witetech/flipper/README.md

 # Installation

-To get started, you'll need to copy the necessary files from this repository into your own project.
-You have two options:

-1. Clone this repository and copy the files manually
+To get started, the necessary files from this repository must be copied into the target project.
+This can be done by either cloning the repository and copying files manually or running the automated setup script.
-2. Run our automated setup script

 ```bash
 bash <(curl -sL https://raw.githubusercontent.com/witetech/flipper/main/setup.sh)